 Write Fault conditions detected by the WREN will activate the Write Fault signal.
-The Write Fault signal will remain activated until it is deactivated by the Return To Zero lead or by power sequencing the WREN.
-The Write Fault lead will be deactivated within 0.5 us from the leading edge of the Return To Zero line.
+The Write Fault signal will remain activated until it is deactivated by the Return to Zero signal or by power sequencing the WREN.
+The Write Fault signal will be deactivated within 0.5-us from the leading edge of the Return to Zero signal.
 Writing of the disk media will be inhibited if Write Fault is active.